tellor-io/telliot-feeds/docs/usage.md

 ```

 ## Profit Flag

+**Reporting for profit is extremely competitive and profit estimates aren't guarantees that you won't lose money!**

 Use the profit flag (`--profit/-p`) to.. specify an expected profit.
 The default is 100% profit, which will likely result in your reporter never attempting to report unless you're on a testnet.
 To bypass profitability checks, use the `"YOLO"` string:
 ```
 telliot-examples -st staker1 report -p YOLO